Traditional Watermill in Agios Germanos

 The project was ambitious with the goal being to create a “living monument” of the region’s industrial heritage as well as reinstating the production of edible flour, which would in turn enhance and support traditional occupations in the village and the cultivation of organic cereals in the surrounding area.
 The engagement of volunteers and the whole community actively supported this project, with the village itself expressing its enthusiasm early on and devoting time to the construction and operation of the watermill.
 The jury noted “the high educational and social engagement which contributed to the sustainable economic and environmental development in the village and in the region on a wider scale.
 In addition to this, the project has inspired collaboration trans-nationally in this crucially located region, contributing to a culture of reconciliation and good neighbourliness”.

-The project dedicated itself to creating a site in the Transboundary Park between Greece, Albania and FYR Macedonia which could create a point of common cultural values between these three countries.
+The project dedicated itself to creating a site in the Transboundary Park between Greece, Albania and North Macedonia which could create a point of common cultural values between these three countries.
 “This project sets a wonderful example for other similar sites in this beautiful region.
 Its social impact as well as the preservation of this fine example of industrial heritage is worthy of the highest merit”, the jury noted.